 2012 Hall of Fame Inductee

-The Twenty-seventh Alaska State Legislature honors the contributions that A. A. Bennett has made to Alaska and acknowledges the induction of this colorful and daring Alaskan pioneer aviator into the Alaska Aviation Museum's Hall of Fame.
+The Twenty-seventh Alaska State Legislature honors the contributions of the Ryan family to air transportation throughout Alaska and acknowledges the induction of Wilfred and Eva Ryan, Alaska Native aviation pioneers, into the Alaska Aviation Museum's Hall of Fame.